Veterans, Degree Programs and International Students

 - If TSA determines that the International Student or Resident Alien is a security threat and the student has started their training, the school will be notified and the flight training will be stopped immediately.

-- M1 VISA PROCEDURES The International Student may now enroll at Veracity Aviation by sending the school the following:
+- The International Student may now enroll at Veracity Aviation by sending the school the following:

-- Proof of financial ability to apply all educational expenses and support for yourself and any dependents with you during your stay in the United States.
+- Proof of financial ability to cover all educational expenses and support for yourself and any dependents with you during your stay in the United States.
 An officer from your bank will need to certify in a letter that your funds on deposit for educational and living expenses are acceptable and at least equal to the amount shown on your enrollment agreement.
+You will need to show this to the Embassy Officer at your Visa Interview.

 Upon receipt of these items, Veracity Aviation will issue and send the International Student, the I-20 Form to apply for the M-1 Student Training Visa.
-Resident Aliens will not need an M-1 Visa to train.
+Resident Aliens will not need an M-1 Visa to train- please supply a color photo copy of the permanent resident card.

-- The next step for the International Student is to go to the Student and Exchange Visitors Information Service (SEVIS) website: www.FMJfee.com and complete the SEVIS I-901 Form and pay the required $200.00 application fee.
+2. The next step for the International Student is to go to the Student and Exchange Visitors Information Service (SEVIS) website: www.FMJfee.com and complete the SEVIS I-901 Form and pay the required $200.00 application fee.
 Resident Aliens are not required to pay this fee.
-This fee must be paid before the applicant arrives at the US Embassy or Consulate for the VISA Interview Please be prepared before you go for your interview, you could do your research online or we recommend you hire a travel agency who would be familiar with the Visa process.
+This fee must be paid before the applicant arrives at the US Embassy or Consulate for the VISA Interview.
+Please be prepared before you go for your interview, you could do your research online or we recommend you hire a travel agency who would be familiar with the Visa process.
 Once you get the Visa, kindly inform us of your arrival date so we could make arrangements to begin training.
+If you show up WITHOUT notifying the school, it is not guaranteed that we can get you into the states if you are OUTSIDE your training dates.

 Other Important Information an International Student and Resident Aliens MUST know: